Written by Megan Chamberlain

 • Division 104 Part 14.
 Medical Waste [117600 through 118360]

 Transportation requirements, shipping and tracking documents and transfer and treatment facilities are also included in California’s Health & Safety Code as well as California’s numerous medical waste regulations codes.
-Again, it is extremely important the correct staff members have current DOT: RMW training with certificates of completion.
+Again, it is extremely important the correct staff members have current DoT: RMW training with certificates of completion.

-Smaller and lesser-known details regarding identification of medical waste can be found in the Department of Public Health documents.
+Smaller and lesser-known details regarding the identification of medical waste can be found in the Department of Public Health documents.
 For example, in California, acupuncture needles are deemed medical waste.
 Practitioners at such clinics are also subject to requirements found under the Medical Waste Management Act (Chapter 4), as well as the Health & Safety Code sections 117915 through 117946.
-These guidelines also specify that acupuncture needles may not be disposed of in solid waste or transported by the generator to any household hazardous waste facility, but rather picked up by registered medical waste haulers.
+These guidelines also specify that acupuncture needles may not be disposed of in solid waste or transported by the generator to any household hazardous waste facility, but rather picked up by registered medical waste transporters.

-For over a decade, Daniels Health has provided reliable support to healthcare generators in the segregation, transportation, and treatment of healthcare waste that maintains complete compliance within state borders.
-Maintaining compliance is essential for reducing risk of federal and state fines and penalties.
-More money saved from potential fines means more funds to make patient experiences better.
-We stay on top of ever-changing guidelines and regulations when it comes to medical waste management and provide sustainable and safe solutions for proper medical waste segregation and disposal.
+Daniels Health provides reliable support to healthcare generators in the segregation, transportation, and treatment of healthcare waste that maintains complete compliance within state borders.
+Maintaining compliance is essential for reducing potential risks of federal and state fines and penalties.
+More money saved from potential fines means more funds to improve patient experiences.
+We stay on top of ever-changing guidelines and regulations regarding medical waste management, providing sustainable and safe solutions for medical waste segregation and proper disposal.
+If you would like further help navigating California’s medical waste regulations, call one of our clinical experts today!
+Alternatively, find out more about our California operations and service capabilities on our California service page here.

 SPEAK TO AN EXPERT